• Skip to primary navigation

 Instructions

-• Add your chocolate and your butter in a microwave-safe container and heat for 30-second increments, stirring well between each increment until fully melted.
+• Add your chocolate and your butter in a microwave-safe medium bowl and heat for 30-second intervals, stirring well between each increment until fully melted.

-• Stir in the peanut butter and vanilla.
+• Stir in the peanut butter and vanilla into the chocolate peanut butter mixture.

-• Pour the mixture over the cereal and stir well to combine.
+• Place the cereal into a large mixing bowl.
+Pour the mixture over the cereal and stir well to combine.

 • Add in all but 2 - 3 tablespoons of the sprinkles.

-• Pour the powdered sugar into a large bag and add the cereal.
-Shake until well-combined.
+• Pour the powdered sugar into a large ziploc bag and add the chocolate - coated cereal.
+Shake until the cereal is fully coated in the sugar.

 • Allow cereal to set in the fridge or freezer for a minute or two.
 Add in the candies.

 • Melt the white chocolate and drizzle over pretzels.
-Add sprinkles.
+Top the still melted white chocolate with the remaining sprinkles.

 • Add the pretzels to the cereal mix and enjoy!